SEMO-GABD/SEMO-GABD.github.io/assignments/README.md

 Here is the general flow that will happen for the assignments.

-1. When a assignments are released, I will post a GitHub Issue in the [Internal Discussion](https://github.com/semo-gabd/internal_discussion) repo, tagging the students (you should get an email notification, too,
+1. When an assignment is released, I will post a GitHub Issue in the [Internal Discussion](https://github.com/semo-gabd/internal_discussion) repo, tagging the students (you should get an email notification, too,